U.S. Dog Bite Fatalities Over a 13-Year Period; Breeds of Dogs Involved, Age Groups and Other Factors (2005 to 2017)

 Illustration of wolves from the Biodiversity Heritage Library, The Animal Kingdom, 1829.
 An introduction to wolf-dog hybrids by animal behaviorist and author Alexandra Semyonova.
-Jump to the Fatal Wolf-Dog Hybrid Attacks Archival Record from 1980 to present day.
+Jump to the Fatal Wolf-Dog Hybrid Attacks Archival Record from 1980 through 2024.
 Introduction by Alexandra Semyonova The wolf-dog hybrid, also called ‘wolfdog’, is an emotional trap people walk into all too often.
-Sometimes it's about the latest macho fashion -- a rottweiler or a pit bull… [Read full blog post]
+Sometimes it's about the latest macho fashion -- a rottweiler or a pit bull i… [Read full blog post]

 Delta's Policy Response After a Passenger was Severely Attacked by an Unrestrained Emotional Support Dog